dieghernan/jt/docs/collections/_docs/01_install.md

 Please read the rest of the docs for further adjustments.

 ## 2. Fork this repository

-You can fork [the current repo](https://github.com/dieghernan/chulapa/) and modify it.
+You can fork [the current repo](https://github.com/dieghernan/chulapa/generate) and modify it.
 However, the site would be frozen at the moment of forking and it would make harder for you to get potential new features and upgrades.

+The minimal files and folders you need are:

+- `chulapa/assets`
+- `chulapa/_layouts`
+- `chulapa/_includes`
+- `chulapa/_sass`
+- `Gemfile`
+- `_config.yml`

+You may need also to keep `.travis.yml` if you want to use Algolia as [your search engine](https://dieghernan.github.io/chulapa/docs/02-config#search-engines).

+You can safely remove any other content of the repo.

 <i class="fas fa-exclamation-triangle"></i> The current repo is deployed from the `docs` folder, please be aware of that when setting your `_config.yml`.
 {: .alert .alert-warning .p-3 .mx-2 mb-3}